Cabinet replacement and refacing in Indianapolis

 Layout drives full replacement.
 If the goal is to add an island, change cabinet heights to take advantage of an 8-foot ceiling, or reconfigure the kitchen for a new range location, replacement is usually required.

 The estimate visit measures the kitchen or bath, looks at the existing cabinets and their construction, and reviews door samples and finish options.
-A coordinator discusses replacement versus refacing, semi-custom versus stock cabinets, and timeline tradeoffs.
+We discuss replacement versus refacing, semi-custom versus stock cabinets, and timeline tradeoffs.

 The biggest decision is replacement versus refacing.
 Refacing is faster and less expensive but locks in the existing layout.
 Replacement gives full flexibility but takes longer and costs more.
 The second decision is finish, painted shaker is the most popular look in current Indianapolis kitchens, with stained finishes (especially walnut and rift-cut white oak) gaining ground in higher-end remodels.